devicehive/devicehive-ws-proxy/README.md

 - **_BUFFER_POLLING_MESSAGE_AMOUNT_** - Amount of messages that will be shifted from message buffer on each buffer polling (default: 500);
 - **_MAX_SIZE_MB_** - Maximum Message Buffer size in MB (default: 128);

-Each configuration field can be overridden with corresponding environmental variable with "PROXY" prefix, for example:
+Each configuration field can be overridden with corresponding environmental variable with "MESSAGE_BUFFER" prefix, for example:

     MESSAGE_BUFFER.BUFFER_POLLING_INTERVAL_MS=60